 I don't find washed Ethiopia coffees very interesting compared to their Natural options, so we don't usually roast them; but washed Ethiopian beans are MUCH easier to roast, and they are generally less expensive (they require a lot less labor from the farmers and less risk); so we do try to carry one for our homeroaster customers when we run across a nice one.
-In sample roasts, we roast it lightly, roughly 40 seconds after the 1st cracks have stopped is our sweet spot.
+In sample roasts, we roast it lightly, roughly 15 seconds after the 1st cracks have stopped is our sweet spot.
 Erring too light will make it thinner and more tea-like.
 Erring too dark will make it a little bit bitter and hide the fruit flavors.
 Nice enough as a drip coffee, but I found it underwhelming as espresso, even at slightly darker roasts.

-US Arrival August 2019
+US Arrival May 2020